 Reading the Tracks 24x30 OilThese Crow hunters of the Northwest have come across fresh tracks which required caution and discernment.

-New Trappings, Old Ways 12x9 OilThe rifle and clothing gotten in trade made hunting and and winter survival easier, but his knowledge and experience in self-sufficient living was of old.
+New Trappings, Old Ways 12x9 OilThe rifle and clothing gotten in trade made hunting and winter survival easier, but his knowledge and experience in self-sufficient living was of old.
+SOLD

 Abandoned Dreams 24x30 OilThe left behind plow speaks to this Indian of the settler's failure to farm this harsh land.
 However, it is a bittersweet victory; their own future is also uncertain.